-Apparatus-
+Apparatus

-Autoclave- For these tests, use an autoclave capable of maintaining a temperature of $121 \pm 2.0^{\circ}$, equipped with a thermometer, a pressure gauge, a vent cock, and a rack adequate to accommodate at least 12 test containers above the water level.
+Autoclave- For these tests, use an autoclave capable of maintaining a temperature of $121 \pm 1^{\circ}$, equipped with a thermometer, a pressure gauge, a vent cock, and a tray of sufficient capacity to accommodate the number of containers needed to carry out the test above the water level.
+Clean the autoclave and other apparatus thoroughly with Purified Water before use.